buildfail/scratch-profiling/README.md

 strings from the .asar file (in the file 1.bundle.js, contained within the .asar), found using the asar_investigate.py script.

-The total size for the heap dump for index.html appears to be roughly 50MB.
+The total size for the heap dump for index.html appears to be roughly 50MB and the heap dump for about.html seems to be less than 10MB.
+While the sum total memory is roughly 300MB as measured by summing USS memory values for all Scratch processes.

 # To Do